Ancient art and architecture are not only for historians but for people like us who’ve always been interested in periodic art and crafts.

 - Megaliths – Strategic arrangements of standing rocks or stones as can be found at Stonehenge or Newgrange.

 Prehistoric man’s sketches were made with rudimentary hand tools carved by them.
 Line drawings were bold, and sketches were painted with roots and plants extracts.
 Their art adorned their dwellings, the cave walls and ceilings.

 The skills they possessed must have demanded some form of rudimentary training and high mental concentration.

 The earliest humans’ drawings were basically an outline of their chosen subjects and were devoid of any details or niceties.
 Later, simple perspectives and foreshortening (drawings that appeared shorter than reality to create a 3-dimensional effect) evolved, and there is even some evidence of compositions of form groupings showing, for example, a group or herd of animals 'on the move'.

-Archaeologists also discovered un-decipherable motifs which many scholars of art historians believe may have been the caveman's attempt at hieroglyphic (symbols) inscriptions.
+Archaeologists also discovered un-decipherable motifs, which many scholars of art history believe may have been the caveman's attempt at hieroglyphic (symbols) inscriptions.

 Drawings and sketches were representations of plants, animals, human form, and the human anatomy in a variety of figurative and abstract images.
 Pictures mostly represent hunting scenes of bison, horses, reindeer, cattle, aurochs, and mammoths.

 Other creatures drawn and painted in prehistoric caves were lions, ox, wolves, foxes, hare, seals, fish, birds and reptiles.
 However, there are no landscape paintings, neither were there any elements of nature like rivers, waterfalls, and mountains.
 Perhaps because of the skills required for painting landscape themes.